 Watch: Nagelsmann on “perfect” Lewandowski

 But it isn’t just within Munich that there are claims he’s the best.
-Former Wolfsburg, Werder Bremen and current Manchester City star Kevin De Bruyne – a rival for the award this year – has come out to say he would pick Lewandowski.
+Former Wolfsburg, Werder Bremen and current Manchester City star Kevin De Bruyne said he would have picked Lewandowski for the Ballon d'Or gong.

 “If I had to choose myself personally, I'm going to look at a two-year period, because we didn't have anyone [last year],” the Belgian said.
 “I'd choose Lewandowski for what he has done in the last two years - goalscoring wise, and also he's won a lot with Bayern.
 He would be my pick.”